RULES AND REGULATIONS

 .

-Every event has a panel of three (3) Pro Scoring Judges who work under the (1) Head Judge.
-A local scoring judge ensures local knowledge of conditions are deeply understood in the judging process, while also ensuring local riders have very high confidence that they will be treated very fairly.
-Every wave ride and every jump is scored by all three judges, with Head Judge oversight.
+FOR WAVE RIDING ONLY EVENTS there will be a panel of three to five (3-5) Scoring Judges who work under the (1) Head Judge.
+At least one local scoring judge ensures local knowledge of conditions are deeply understood in the judging process, while also ensuring local riders have high confidence that they will be treated very fairly.
+Every wave ride and every jump is scored by all three to five judges, with Head Judge oversight.
 The three judges scores are added together to form total heat scores for each rider.
 The riders with the highest points tally win and move to the next round.
-If two or more riders end up with a tied points total in a heat, then the rider with the highest individual wave or jump score in that heat wins (unless there is a dissenting judging sheet – at which time the tie break method is at the discretion fo the Head Judge).
+If two or more riders end up with a tied points total in a heat, then the rider with the highest individual wave or jump score in that heat wins (unless there is a dissenting judging sheet – at which time the tie break method is at the discretion of the Head Judge).

 .